ketozhang/astroAPIServer/README.md

 # astroAPIServer
-Boilerplate and Toolkit to build API Server for Web Data Access and Data Releases fit for Astronomy Research Content
+Boilerplate and toolkit to build API servers for data access and data releases Designed for astronomy research content on web apps.